UConn standout, former Hopkins hooper Paige Bueckers signs NIL deal with Nike

-BEAVERTON, Ore. — It's nothing but up for former Hopkins High School hooper Paige Bueckers, who announced a new deal with international sports apparel and equipment giant Nike on Wednesday.
+BEAVERTON, Ore. — It's nothing but up for former Hopkins High School hooper and current University of Connecticut star Paige Bueckers, who announced a new deal with international sports apparel and equipment giant Nike on Wednesday.

 According to ESPN reporter Nick DePaula, the University of Connecticut basketball phenom Bueckers was tapped to work with Nike on her latest Name, Image, Likeness (NIL) endorsement, which includes promotion of the merchandiser's GT Hustle sneaker brand campaign.